-- 1. SOCI 111, SOCI 121, ECON 111, GEOG 230, HIST 152, HIST 365 (or EDUC 309), HIST 389, PSYC 111, POLS 111 and POLS 121. - 2.
+1. SOCI 111, SOCI 121, ECON 111, GEOG 230, HIST 152, HIST 365 (or EDUC 309), HIST 389, PSYC 111, POLS 111 and POLS 121. - 2.
 Plus two upper-division courses from one area of focus chosen from the following: - A. Economics: Choose any two upper division 4-credit ECON courses. - B. History: Choose two additional upper division 4-credit HIST courses. - C. Political Science: Choose two upper division 4-credit POLS courses. - D. Geography: Choose two upper division 4-credit ENVR/GEOG courses.
 Students planning to complete the program for social science/secondary education should consult with the Social Science Education Advisor as soon as possible.
-3.1.41 Sociology Sociology Department Chair: M. Sheila Nelson Sociology Faculty: Ellen Block, Jeffrey Kamakahi, James Makepeace, M. Sheila Nelson, Jessica O'Reilly, Michael Rosenbaum The Sociology Department offers courses in both Sociology and Anthropology.
+4.1.41 Sociology Sociology Department Chair: Jeffrey Kamakahi Sociology Faculty: Ellen Block, Jeffrey Kamakahi, M. Sheila Nelson, Michael Rosenbaum, Megan Sheehan The Sociology Department offers courses in both Sociology and Anthropology.
 Sociology is the study of groups, the ways people behave in groups and how an individual's attitudes and actions are influenced by them.
 These groups include families, schools, religious associations, peer groups, political parties, and work organizations.
 Thus, sociologists are called on to interpret group conflicts, the assimilation (or non-assimilation) of new persons into a social system and the patterned behavior of people in organizations, to give just a few examples.
 Anthropology is the study of humankind, and our department focuses on cultural anthropology, the study of humanity as cultural beings.
 Traditionally, anthropologists study indigenous cultural groups around the world, though contemporary anthropology focuses on cultural processes inherent in globalization, transnationalism, and migration.
 Anthropologists know that people globally are in movement and in contact with each other, so the study of human culture is always intercultural.
 Therefore, anthropologists study culture to help translate cultural difference and the multitude of human experiences with a particular attention to underrepresented and marginal groups.
 Sociology and Anthropology's goals are to chart the interconnections between the various realms of thought and conduct, to find the balance between social and individual components in personal identity and to locate the social and cultural origins of harmony and strife in every area of experience.
 Our methods are varied, from large scale, statistical analyses, to longitudinal ethnographic case studies of a small community.
 Sociologists and Anthropologists work professionally as researchers, policy consultants, professors, technicians, advisors, and counselors in private organizations and governmental agencies.
 Sociology and Anthropology help prepare students to work in a variety of fields such as public policy, social service, nonprofit organizations, law, community organizing, education, healthcare, counseling, human resources, criminal justice and corrections.
 Assessment The Sociology Department utilizes a process of course-embedded assessment.
 Various departmental objectives are assessed through assignments given in the courses which have primary responsibility for those specific objectives.
-Major The sociology department offers a major in sociologyand a major in Sociology with a concentration in Anthropology.
-Major in Sociology (40 credits) Required Courses:

-111, 204, 205, 396 and 24 additional credits in sociology.
-Major in Sociology with concentration in Anthropology (40 credits) Required Courses:

-SOCI 111, 121, 204, 205, 322, two topics courses from 337, 396, and 12 elective credits in sociology.

-Minor in Sociology (20 credits)
+Major The sociology department offers a major in sociology and a major in Sociology with a concentration in Anthropology.
+Major in Sociology (40 credits) Required Courses: 111, 205, 304, 396 and 24 additional credits in sociology.
+Major in Sociology with concentration in Anthropology (48 credits) Required Courses: SOCI 111, 121, 304, 205, 322, 326, two anthropology electives/topics courses from 337 - one regional anthropology course and one topical anthropology course, 396, and 12 elective credits offered by SOCI.
+Minor in Sociology (20 credits) Required Courses: 111, 205 and twelve additional upper-division credits in sociology.
+Minor in Anthropology (24 credits) Required Courses:

-Required Courses: